ibm-cloud-docs/account/orgs_spaces.md

 {: ui}

 You can manage Cloud Foundry orgs and spaces by going to **Manage** > **Account** in the {{site.data.keyword.cloud_notm}} console, and selecting **Account resources** > **Cloud Foundry orgs**.

+When Cloud Foundry services become IAM-enabled, they are eligible to migrate to a resource group.
+You're notified when your Cloud Foundry services become eligible, and you're in control of the migration.
+Your services can't be moved from one org to another.

 ## Creating orgs in the console
 {: #createorg}